Don't do as the Nicolaitans!

-This reference to the "Early Church leaders" gives us another place to look.
+The reference to the "Early Church leaders" above gives us another place to look.
 However, remember that the early church fathers were the ones who started adopting the pagan worship practices and moving away from the practices of the Jews (Sabbath and clean foods).
 You can read more on this first site by going to Sparkling Gems from the Greek, but this gives us a clue as to why Jesus would hate the practices of the Nicolaitans.
 Anything that mixes paganism and Christianity would be bad (Deuteronomy 12:3-4,30-31

 3 Break down their altars, smash their sacred stones and burn their Asherah poles in the fire; cut down the idols of their gods and wipe out their names from those places.
 4 You must not worship the LORD your God in their way.
 (Deut 12:3-4)